klojang4j/klojang-templates/README.md

 ### Ditch Blocks

-It may have occurred to you that this won't work for included templates:
+It may have occurred to you that this will not work for included templates:

 ```html